 Storytelling is about connecting.
 But, it's also about inspiring and motivating.
 Show your audience how the conflict was resolved.
 Bring them into the story so they can feel the sense of fulfillment and resolution that your client or employee experienced.

 Empathy helps you connect on a deeply human level with prospects and customers alike.
-An upcoming MarketingProfs event on Empathy in Marketing features two presentations: "The ROI of Empathy: How Marketers Use Customer Empathy as a Business Differentiator" and "Empathy and the Future of Marketing: B2B Success Stories."
+An on-demand MarketingProfs event on Empathy in Marketing features two presentations: "The ROI of Empathy: How Marketers Use Customer Empathy as a Business Differentiator" and "Empathy and the Future of Marketing: B2B Success Stories."
 Register today (it's free).

 Why Empathy Should Drive All Storytelling